Download Application Pre-Register HereDownload Trip Info PacketWhy We ServeRead Player Stories

 - Of course, this is Costa Rica!
 Surfing (with optional lessons), canopy tours, beautiful hikes, beach BBQ’s, and much more!

 This trip is open to high school & college aged boys and girls who have a desire to play lacrosse and serve others in a cross-cultural environment.
 Additionally, applicants should have a demonstrated history of maturity, leadership, service, and ability to interact positively in a dynamic team environment.
 Preference will be given to upperclassmen.

 Interested players should download, fill out, and send in the trip application.
 Applicants will be contacted to schedule an interview.

-Trip Cost: $2,750 – All-Inclusive in-country includes 6 nights lodging, meals at hotel, transportation, travel insurance, surfing lessons, surfboard rental, game jersey
+Trip Cost is $3,950 – All-Inclusive in-country includes 11 days, 10 nights lodging, airfare, meals at hotel, ground transportation, travel insurance, surfing lessons, surfboard rental, local guide staff, and more.

 We’re partnering with Piggybackr.com to enable trip participants to raise necessary funds.
 Piggybackr allows participants to fundraise via email, social networks, text messages, and good old fashioned phone calls.
 Please click HERE to see the SixFifty Piggybackr site For questions and more information, please email Matt Bond at email@example.com.

 Near the center of the village of Samara, the Tico Adventure Lodge is just 100 yards from the beach and a short walk to restaurants and services.
 The Lodge has a pool, game room, and restaurant.
 You can learn more about the Tico Adventure Lodge by clicking HERE.